 - Provide affiliate(s) of each author.
 The affiliate(s) should be where the author is based at the time the work was conducted.
 Indicate all affiliates with a lowercase superscript letter immediately after the author’s name and in front of the author address;

-- Provide a postal address of each affiliation, including the country name.
+- Provide the postal address of each affiliation, including the country where it is located.

 Indicate a corresponding author, who handles correspondences with the JIEM.
 Ensure that a telephone number of the corresponding author with country and area code is provided.

-An abstract of maximum 250 words including keywords and classification codes is required in the submission.
+An abstract of a maximum of 250 words including keywords and classification codes is required in the submission.

 The abstract must be able to stand alone.
 References in the abstract should be avoided except when it is not possible to be excluded.
 Non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract.
 Avoid using personal pronouns within the abstract.